cjsg/PopSkipJump/README.md

 This will output the median l2 distance as a function of iterations of the attack.

+## Plotting Expermiments
+`plot_paper.py` can be used to plot the experimental results presented in the paper.
+However one needs to perform all the required experiments to be able to plot them.
+Nevertheless, we include the code used for plotting in `plot_paper.py`

 ## Changing Configurations
 You can adjust various settings of the attack in `defaultparams.py` present in root directory of the repository.